Freedom of information (FoI)

 You are entitled to ask whether we hold information on a specific area and then request copies of the information itself.
 Requests for information must be made in writing and include your name and an address to which correspondence can be sent.
 Requests should include a clear and specific description of the information you are seeking.

-If you wish you can post your request to:
+You can also post your request to:

 King’s College Hospital NHS Foundation Trust